rainydayjules/VisitingTales/Documentation/Riri.md

-Karl is an office worker from Zuzu City.
-He comes to Pelican Town for some fishing, a hobby and a way to escape the bustling city life.
-He's a down-to-earth, hardworking man who is just trying to provide for his family.
-You can often spot him casting his line in the valley on Fridays and Saturdays.
+Riri is Paolo's daughter.
+Paolo visits the valley with Riri after he felt more at home in Pelican Town and want to share what the valley has to offer with his daughter.

 ![](Images/Riri_portrait.png) ![](Images/Riri_sprites.png)